kaiser-rpg/KaiserRPG.github.io/pages/rule/power/barrier.md

 First, a barrier used to protect an area can be created using a Swift Action as part of the Defense as long as you are one of the covered creatures.
 If you are not, you must use a barrier that you had created before the attack.

-Second, you are the one who makes a single Defensive Roll for all creatures under your barrier and you suffer two degrees of Disadvantage.
-You can cover a circular area whose radius is equal to your Focus Characteristic in feet.
+Second, you are the one who makes a single Defensive Roll for all creatures under your barrier and you suffer `D2`.
+You can cover a circular area whose radius is equal to your [@stat Willpower @] Characteristic in feet.
 The barrier takes damage for each creature protected.
 If a barrier breaks, divide the remaining damage evenly among the protected creatures.

-Third, like when you defend yourself with a barrier, each protected creature can choose whether to rely on your barrier or their own Defensive Skills when attacked.
+Third, like when you defend another with a barrier, each protected creature can choose whether to rely on your barrier or their own Defensive Skills when attacked.